 The scholarships are named after Filomen D'Agostino ('20), a trailblazer in the legal profession, and a rare woman lawyer in that time.
 Her generosity helped transform NYU School of Law.
 She and her husband, Max E. Greenberg, donated D'Agostino Hall, one of the most important buildings on the NYU Law campus, as well as the beautiful Greenberg Lounge in Vanderbilt Hall, and also endowed The Max E. Greenberg Professorship in Contract Law and the D'Agostino-Greenberg Faculty Research Fund.

-This scholarship is administered as part of the Root-Tilden-Kern Scholarship Program; D'Agostino scholars are selected as part of the Root-Tilden-Kern Scholarship selection process and participate in all program activities including the first-year orientation and monthly dinners.
+This scholarship is administered as part of the Root-Tilden-Kern Scholarship Program; D'Agostino Scholars are selected as part of the Root-Tilden-Kern Scholarship selection process and participate in all program activities including the first-year orientation and monthly dinners.
 For more information please review the Root-Tilden-Kern program description and see how to apply.
-To apply for the D’Agostino scholarship, you should discuss in your public service essay your interest in civil rights, civil liberties, and/or criminal justice.

 Since the program’s inception, D'Agostino Scholars have distinguished themselves as public service leaders during law school and in their careers.
 Alumni of the scholarship work in such varied organizations as the ACLU, Advocates for Children, Immigrant Children Advocacy Project of Catholic Charities, Brooklyn Defender Services, the Consumer Financial Protection Bureau, the International Criminal Court, and the United Nations.
 To see the list of the current scholars, please see the Root-Tilden-Kern Scholars bios.